e271828e/Flight.jl/docs/notes/design/framework_spec.md

-A stepping session is **deviceless by construction**: device tasks are per-`run!` artifacts (§12.1) and a device loop's `while running(handle)` is false outside a run, so `attach!` while stepping only registers, exactly as while stopped.
+A stepping session is **deviceless by construction**: device tasks are per-`run!` artifacts (§12.1) and a device loop's `while running(handle)` is false outside a run.
+Between `step!` calls the simulation is in a stopped-sim state (`initialized`, below), so `attach!` is legal there and does what it always does — registers (§12.3); the task appears at the next `run!`.
 The frame-top drain still runs — `step!` frames stay bit-identical to `run!` frames — and what it drains is the **harness register**: `stage!(sim, "face" => value, ...)`, §12.3's interactive register with the calling task as writer.
 Staged batches are ordinary